 And yeah, I don’t mean that in a sad way at all.
-I’m not actively focusing on whatever personal narratives I can dream up about what happened or any of that; these places are obviously rife with failure or tragedy or some sort of resignation on some level, otherwise they’d be flourishing, right?
+I’m not actively focusing on whatever personal narratives I can dream up about what happened or any of that; these places are obviously rife with failure or tragedy or some sort of resignation on some level, otherwise, they’d be flourishing, right?
 I’d be inside, looking at fishing lures or buying Skittles instead of trying to see whether or not I can push these beams out of the way to get up on the roof.

-There’s definitely stories in there, but I’m not interested in guessing at or inventing some sort of dark angle or loneliness to any of it. if other people pass by and end up reading that into these things, that’s obviously really romantic and they’re not wrong to do that, but I’m looking at it more like a shell of whatever past it had.
+There are definitely stories in there, but I’m not interested in guessing at or inventing some sort of dark angle or loneliness to any of it. if other people pass by and end up reading that into these things, that’s obviously really romantic and they’re not wrong to do that, but I’m looking at it more like a shell of whatever past it had.